 Remember: you are allowed to click more than once, and you won’t even lose points for doing so at the wrong time.
 The sooner you spot a hazard, the more points you’ll earn.
 Do not be tempted to click randomly in the hopes that you’ll score points.
 This is one of the most common theory test myths!
 In reality, the software will fail you if it thinks you’re using a pattern at any point.

 Depending on your learning style, you might find it really useful to go over your revision an hour or so before your theory test.
 It might help ease your nerves—serving as a warm-up before you go in for the real thing.

-If you listened to our top tips on how to pass your theory test, you’ll have downloaded the theory test bundle app on iOS or Android.
+If you listened to our top tips on how to pass your theory test or checked out our list of theory test revision resources, you’ll have downloaded the theory test bundle app on iOS or Android.
 Or, you’ll have invested in a service like Theory Test Pro.
 If that’s the case, you’ll have plenty of time to take a couple of mock tests to get yourself into the swing of things.
 You’d be surprised at how many learners have recognised questions on the official theory test that cropped up in their revision materials.
 Imagine seeing a question on the test that you’ve revised multiple times over before!